≡ Menu

 Which is why…

 Instead, it is a melanocyte, which is the type of cell that provides one’s pigmentation.
-In cases like these, the resulting cancer is called a Melanoma and is generally considered the “most dangerous” type of skin cancer of the three.
+In cases like these, the resulting cancer is called Melanoma and is generally considered the “most dangerous” type of skin cancer of the three.

 Melanoma:

 Melanoma is a type of skin cancer that begins in the cells that produce pigment in the skin.
-It is the most serious and aggressive type of skin cancer, and it has the potential to spread to other parts of the body if not treated promptly.
+It is the most severe and aggressive type of skin cancer, and it has the potential to spread to other parts of the body if not treated promptly.

 Melanoma is often caused by exposure to UV radiation from the sun or other sources.
 It is more common in people with fair skin, but it can occur in people of any skin type.
-It is also more common in people who have a family history of melanoma, who have many moles, or who have previously had skin cancer.
+It is also more common in people who have a family history of Melanoma, who have many moles, or who have previously had skin cancer.

 • Border: are the edges ragged or blurred?
 If so, get it checked out!

-• Color: Are there uneven shades of brown, black, tan red, white, or even blue?
+• Color: Are there uneven shades of brown, black, tan, red, white, or even blue?
 If so, get it to check out!

 • Diameter: Have you noticed any changes in size?
 If so, get it checked out!

-Treatment for melanoma usually involves removing the cancerous cells with surgery or other procedures.
+Treatment for Melanoma usually involves removing the cancerous cells with surgery or other procedures.

 Treatment Options may include: